Connect with Advanced Leadership

-Lunch with Leaders brings together an experienced senior leader and a small group of inquisitive students (6-8) to discuss challenging topics in the context of a business lunch.
+Learning with Leaders brings together an experienced senior leader and a small group of inquisitive students (6-8) to learn about leadership, not only from the leader but with each other.
 It is about the power of conversation and – more importantly – human interaction.
 Students see how a leader treats people, grapples with challenging issues, listens to different perspectives, and perhaps evolves in his/her thinking with the insights shared by others.

 CCAL Research Roundtables

 The CCAL Research Roundtables are an example of our commitment to bringing applied research on leadership, ethics, governance and performance challenges confronting business leaders to our community.